 Heads up!
 These are the most common problems for students attempting to write brilliant college essays.
 The good news?
 Every single one is easily avoidable.

 Since junior high school, your teachers have probably been giving you the idea that essays have an introductory paragraph, three body paragraphs, and a conclusion.
 There’s only one problem with this.
 It’s a lie.
 The five paragraph essay doesn’t exist in the real world, and if you think of your college essay that way it’ll end up boring, reductive, and predictable.
-Try to draw the reader into a compelling story, like a fiction writer would, or let them see what’s inside your head, the way a magazine columnist would.
+Try to draw the reader into a compelling story, as a fiction writer would, or let them see what’s inside your head, the way a magazine columnist would.
 Then create a sense of resonance at the end that leaves them thinking, and your essay will stand out.
 To think of this as a five-paragraph essay is death.
 Think of it as literature, and you’ll be fine.

 Just because a story is exciting doesn’t mean it will get you into college.
 If you moved here from another country, for example, what does that show about you?
 Is that enough?
 Most students don’t spend enough time on topic choice, and as a result they tell a story that seems important without thinking enough about what that story illustrates.
 If your sister is severely handicapped, will that get you a good college?
 Do you think you’re the only person whose team won a championship?
 Maybe huge events shape you, and if you can show that, fine.
 But I’ve worked with students who got into their top-choice school by writing about losing the wrestling championship, giving up television, being afraid to get out of the ambulance on an emergency rescue call, being gay, writing in a journal, trying to hide their racial identity, shooting hoops with the girls in their driveway, or a painting they couldn’t stop thinking about.
 Don’t just consider the big headlines in your life.
 Spend time on topic choice, and you’ll save time in the long run.